1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

       gcloud run services describe op-scim-bridge --format="value(status.url)"
     ```

-2. Sign in to your SCIM Bridge in a web browser at the HTTPS endpoint provided by Cloud Run.
+2. Sign in to your SCIM bridge in a web browser at the HTTPS endpoint provided by Cloud Run.
 3. Select the Google group(s) you would like to assign to 1Password in the Google Workspace configuration.
 Click **Save**.

 Learn more about automated provisioning in 1Password with Google Workspace: [Connect Google Workspace to 1Password SCIM Bridge (Next steps)](https://support.1password.com/scim-google-workspace/#next-steps).

-## Update your SCIM Bridge when Google Workspace is your IdP
+## Update your SCIM bridge when Google Workspace is your IdP

 1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>

-2. Create a new revision of your SCIM Bridge deployment using the latest version of the [`op-scim-bridge-gw.yaml`](./op-scim-bridge-gw.yaml) Cloud Run services YAML from this directory in our repository:
+2. Create a new revision of your SCIM bridge deployment using the latest version of the [`op-scim-bridge-gw.yaml`](./op-scim-bridge-gw.yaml) Cloud Run services YAML from this directory in our repository:

     ```sh
     curl --silent --show-error \